Harbour Heights, Florida

 Harbour Heights is a census-designated place (CDP) in Charlotte County, Florida, United States.
 The population was 3,428 at the 2020 census, up from 2,987 at the 2010 census.
 It is part of the Punta Gorda, Florida Metropolitan Statistical Area, included in the North Port-Bradenton, Florida Combined Statistical Area.

 Geography

-Harbour Heights is located in northern Charlotte County at (26.990210, -82.005325), on the northwest side of the Peace River.
+Harbour Heights is located in northern Charlotte County on the northwest side of the Peace River.
 Harbor View Road connects the community to Interstate 75, 1 mi to the southwest.
 Punta Gorda, the Charlotte County seat, is 6 mi to the southwest on the south side of the Peace River.

 According to the United States Census Bureau, the Harbour Heights CDP has a total area of 6.3 km2, of which 5.6 km2 is land and 0.7 sqkm, or 11.19%, is water.